Learn more about the best watercolor supplies for beginners. Buying new art supplies is the best.

 Paint palettes are another area where I think it's okay to skimp at first.
 Use the plastic palettes if you want.
 They stain, but they're cheap.
 (Blick link)

-It's also okay to use plain white dishes (don't use them for eating anymore though!)
+It’s also okay to use plain white dishes (don’t use them for eating anymore, though!)
+They can’t return to the kitchen once they enter the studio.

 Other Watercolor Supplies